• News and Events

 San Diego, CA, USA.
 July 6 , 2015

 QUASAR has been awarded a Phase I SBIR contract from the Office of Naval Research.
 This project will determine the feasibility of using selected sensor modalities in an underwater environment, and investigate the trade-offs between sensor suite designs and signal accuracy, reliability and obtrusiveness.
 Methods and algorithms will be defined to use sensor data to measure metrics such as diver stress, fatigue, blood oxygenation, and to detect nitrogen narcosis and high pressure nervous syndrome.
-This device will advance the capabilities of Navy personnel, and commercialization of this technology will provide new capabilities to the recreational diver and civilian medical research markets.
+This Diver Biometric Device (DBD) will advance the capabilities of Navy personnel, and commercialization of this technology will provide new capabilities to the recreational diver and civilian medical research markets.

 QUASAR receives NSF grant to develop an EEG-based Intelligent Tutoring System